Homemade Meat Sauce

 Step 5: Simmer

 Bring the sauce to a gentle simmer, then reduce heat.
-Cook until the sauce thickens slightly and the flavors blend together, stirring occasionally.
+Simmer gently for about 15 minutes, stirring occasionally, until the sauce thickens slightly and the flavors blend together.

 Step 6: Taste and Serve